MichaelCurrin/react-deno-quickstart/README.md

 ## About this template

-See the [Template notes](/docs/template-notes/) section of the docs for help.
+See the [Template notes](/docs/template-notes/) section of the docs for help on how to use this project and to find out what is included.

-### Template features

-- Outline of a basic React built with React.
-- Start a dev server
-- Create a production build.
-- Uses `make` as an easy Deno task runner - see [Makefile](/Makefile) or run `make help`.
-- Documentation is included - see [docs/](/docs/).
-- GitHub Actions CI is included - see workflow in [.github/](/.github/).

-### Start building with React and Deno
+## Start building with React and Deno

 <div align="center">